patrick-kidger/diffrax/docs/api/interpolation.md

     ```

-???
-"How to pick an interpolation scheme"
+??? info "How to pick an interpolation scheme"

     There are a few main types of interpolation provided here.
 For 99% of applications you will want either rectilinear or cubic interpolation, as follows.